aws/aws-app-mesh-controller-for-k8s/config/helm/appmesh-controller/README.md

 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 **Note**
+If you want to start the controller in the EKS private cluster, enable the app mesh and service discovery VPC endpoints to the linked private subnet first.
+Also accountId is a required field now as `--set accountId=$AWS_ACCOUNT_ID`.
+More troubleshooting please see: https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html (ECR VPC endpoint doc says ECR VPC endpoint [does not support public repo](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html).
+It's outdated information.)

+**Note**
 Make sure that the Envoy proxies have the following IAM policies attached for the Envoy to authenticate with AWS App Mesh and fetch it's configuration
 - https://raw.githubusercontent.com/aws/aws-app-mesh-controller-for-k8s/master/config/iam/envoy-iam-policy.json